rijok5966/Planning-and-Creating-Static-Visualizations/README.md

 --> Apply related Visualisation principles and approaches to analyse, evaluate and improve visualisation.

 --> Plan and communicate static visualisations using a formal planning process.

+##  Repository Contents
+Report: The detailed analysis and findings are available in the PDF report.
+Tableau Workbook: The tableau workbook file consists of the visualizations used for this project